yoctoproject/poky/documentation/migration-guides/migration-1.5.rst

    this file within :ref:`ref-tasks-install` if "make install" is installing it.

--  If you are using the :ref:`buildhistory <ref-classes-buildhistory>` class, the check for the package version going backwards is now controlled using a standard QA check.
+-  If you are using the :ref:`ref-classes-buildhistory` class, the check for the package version going backwards is now controlled using a standard QA check.
    Thus, if you have customized your :term:`ERROR_QA` or :term:`WARN_QA` values and still wish to have this check performed, you should add "version-going-backwards" to your value for one or the other